 These are just a few of the Experiential Learning companies our student have worked with:

 - Naval Supply Systems Command

 - Urban Outfitters

-Cooperative education placements allow our accounting students to develop their skill sets while experiencing real world accounting practices.
+Experiential Learning placements allow our accounting students to develop their skill sets while experiencing real-world accounting practices.
 These placements present opportunities that will set students apart in the marketplace and can assist in establishing some key contacts in the industry.
-Many of our accounting students are offered employment with their co-ops and internships upon graduation, affording them a considerable career advantage.
+Many of our accounting students are offered employment with their Experiential Learning program experience upon graduation, affording them a considerable career advantage.